xtdb/xtdb/docs/query.md

 costly to build.

-We want the indexes both to be faster to build than Datomic, and also decoupled from the bitemporal time lines.
+We want the indexes both to be faster to build than Datomic, and also decoupled from a single immutable time-line.
 Especially, corrections of the past should not cost more than any other indexing.
 Deletions at any point should also be simple.
 Indexes should be possible to backup and resume from the log, so the entire index doesn't need to be rebuilt from scratch in case of query node failure.